 Drawing | Mixed Media

-Here are a variety of drawings studying human proportions, movement and shadows, creating still life drawings of organic objects with charcoal and colored pencils on toned paper, and applying abstract colors to landscapes on watercolor grounds with pastels.
+Here are a variety of drawings studying human proportions, movement and shadows, creating still life drawings of organic objects with charcoal and colored pencils on toned paper, applying abstract colors to landscapes on watercolor grounds with pastels, and matching the hue, tone and saturation of a master painting with collage materials.

 This series of monotype prints was made with oil based inks experimenting with viscosity.
 The images were created by drawing directly onto the surface of a piece of plexi glass with a Q-tip and oil.
 Ink was then rolled over the image with a brayer which picked up and transferred the drawing onto other areas of my composition.